 top of page

-Peter quoted Psalms 34, "The One Who Desires Life, To Love And See Good Days, Must Keep His Tongue From Evil And His Lips From Speaking Deceit.
-He must turn away from evil and do good; He must seek peace and pursue it. - 1 Pe 3:10-11 NASB95
+"The One Who Desires Life, To Love And See Good Days, Must Keep His Tongue From Evil And His Lips From Speaking Deceit.
+He must turn away from evil and do good; He must seek peace and pursue it." - 1 Peter 3:10-11 NASB95

-God wants us to know His peace.
+God wants us to fully experience His peace.

 • Jesus is the Prince of Peace.